microsoft/playwright/docs/src/test-webserver-js.md

 ## Adding a baseURL

 It is also recommended to specify the `baseURL` in the `use: {}` section of your config, so that tests can use relative urls and you don't have to specify the full URL over and over again.

+When using [`method: Page.goto`], [`method: Page.route`], [`method: Page.waitForURL`], [`method: Page.waitForRequest`], or [`method: Page.waitForResponse`] it takes the base URL in consideration by using the [`URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor for building the corresponding URL.
+For Example, by setting the baseURL to `http://127.0.0.1:3000` and navigating to `/login` in your tests, Playwright will run the test using `http://127.0.0.1:3000/login`.

 ```js
 import { defineConfig } from '@playwright/test';